-- 3. Complete the General Education Requirements as specified for the type of degree for which you are applying.
+- 1. Fulfill all prescribed course and credit hour requirements of your specific curriculum (see Programs of Study Section for specific requirements).
+A minimum of 60 credits is required for a degree.
+Courses numbered below 100 do not count toward degree completion. - 2.
+Complete a minimum of 15 residence credits (Washtenaw Community College credits) toward completion of each degree pursued.
+Credit for prior learning, including credit by exam and transfer credit, may not be used as residence credit. - 3.
+Complete the General Education Requirements as specified for the type of degree for which you are applying.
 See "General Education Requirements" in the Curriculum Section for details.
 This requirement may be waived if you have earned a bachelor's degree or higher from an accredited U.S. college or university.
-You may request a waiver of general education requirements in the Office of Student Records. - Earn a minimum cumulative grade point average of 2.0 and if applicable, any minimum GPA specified in your program. - 5.
+You may request a waiver of general education requirements in the Office of Student Records. - 4.
+Earn a minimum cumulative grade point average of 2.0 and if applicable, any minimum GPA specified in your program. - 5.
 Meet all financial and library obligations to the College. - 6.
 File an Application for Graduation form. - 7.
 To be eligible for a second associate degree, students must complete 15 additional credit hours that are different from the credits used to complete their first associate degree.
 Students must meet all degree requirements for the program they plan to complete.